mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 PORTDIR and ECLASSDIR are removed
 ---------------------------------
-EAPI 6 has defined three directories that specifically referenced locations inside the ebuild repository:
+EAPI 6 has defined three variables that specifically referenced locations inside the ebuild repository:

-1. ``PORTDIR`` that referenced the top directory of the repository,
+1. ``PORTDIR`` — top directory of the repository,

-2. ``ECLASSDIR`` that referenced its ``eclass`` subdirectory,
+2. ``ECLASSDIR`` — its ``eclass`` subdirectory,

-3. ``FILESDIR`` that referenced the ``files`` subdirectory of the current package.
+3. ``FILESDIR`` — the ``files`` subdirectory of the current package.

-After a very long struggle, we were able to eliminate the uses of the first two, and appropriately they are removed in EAPI 7.
-The third one was left, although Portage was modified not to use the real directory but instead link the appropriate files into a safe temporary location.
+After a very long struggle, we were able to eliminate the uses of the first two, and eventually remove them in EAPI 7.
+The third one was left but it can be easily implemented using a temporary directory without having access to the actual repository.
+Portage was modified to use such a shadow directory.

 The rationale is that the ``PORTDIR`` and ``ECLASSDIR`` variables were pretty much fundamentally wrong design, and bypassed the package manager